PeterTh/GameManipTutorial/README.md

 # Preamble

 ## What is this about?
 This document is a tutorial for manipulating the rendering of a game (generally to increase its quality) if you only have a binary available.
-If yo uever wondered how something like DSFix, or DPFix, or many of my GeDoSaTo plugins work, then this is for you.
+If you ever wondered how something like DSFix, or DPFix, or many of my GeDoSaTo plugins work, then this is for you.

 If you have ever thought it would be great if you could do something like that too, then even better, this is for you too.
 Hopefully it will save you a lot of time figuring out things that become second nature when you have been doing this for half a decade or so.

 ## Structure
-There are 3 major sections in this document: "Preamble" (what you are reading right now), "Analysis", and "Manipulation".
+There are 3 major sections in this document: "*Preamble*" (what you are reading right now), "*Analysis*", and "*Manipulation*".
 "Analysis" deals with figuring out what the game does and what we probably need to change, while "Manipulation" explains how to apply the actual changes.

 ## Prerequisites
 In this tutorial, we will be using this software:
-* The *excellent* [RenderDoc](https://renderdoc.org/), which is a free graphics debugging tool that makes all of this **so much** easier than back when I was messign around with textual log files and image dumps.
+* The *excellent* [RenderDoc](https://renderdoc.org/), which is a free graphics debugging tool that makes all of this **so much** easier than back when I was messing around with textual log files and image dumps.
 * Visual Studio 2017 Community Edition, which is freely available from Microsoft.

 In terms of foundational knowledge, to get the full benefit of this tutorial, it would probably be good to have:
-* Basic knowledge of C++.
+* Basic familiarity with the C++ programming language.
-* An understanding of the fundamentals of 3D rendering.
+* An understanding of the fundamentals of 3D rendering and the DirectX11 API.
 * Some knowledge about Screen-Space Ambient Occlusion.

+It's probably still somewhat useful without some of those.

 ## The game of coice
-We will be dealing with Nier:Automata, because it is a great game and because it offers what I'd consider a "moderate" amount of challenge for the types of tasks we wish to perform.
+We will be dealing with **Nier: Automata**, because it is a great game and because it offers what I'd consider a "moderate" amount of challenge for the types of tasks we wish to perform.
 It also plays well with Renderdoc without any complicated coaxing.
 Of course, the tutorial should be equally applicable to a great many other games.

 # Analysis